NoNotNotes/Yuubi/content/B419/PRELIM.md

 	- **Subpoena duces tecum**: a subpoena requiring the addition of **records**, **papers**, and the like which may be in their possession and will be pertinent to the issue.
 	- **Testimony of opinion**: the opinion of **expert witnesses** qualified to testify based on special knowledge, skill, experience, and training.
 	- **Ante-mortem statements** or **dying declarations** are considered **hearsay**, except when stated by a victim of a crime.
-7. **Appeals**: if an appeal against a complaint is desired, an **appellate court** reviews the case and forms a final judgement, and the matter is ended.
+7. **Appeals**: if an appeal against a complaint is desired, an **appellate court** reviews the case and forms a final judgment, and the matter is ended.
-8. **Execution of Judgement**: generally, lawsuits against hospitals or healthcare workers involve monetary reimbursement for damages.
-The defendant is compelled to execute the judgement, or is held in contempt of court if they are not to comply.
+8. **Execution of Judgment**: generally, lawsuits against hospitals or healthcare workers involve monetary reimbursement for damages.
+The defendant is compelled to execute the judgment, or is held in contempt of court if they are not to comply.
 In such a case, a fine or imprisonment may be imposed.
 >[!ERROR] Telephone Orders
 >Telephone orders are **only to be used in extreme emergency** when there is no alternative.
 The use of telephones for orders can lead to serious errors and border on malpractice.
 Confirmation and double-checking if a received order is correct is done and written on the patient's chart, with the nurse's signature and the physician's name to be countersigned by the physician at the next visit within 24 hours.
 ## Consent in Health Care